detranam/night-rider/README.md

 # night-rider
-Uses assembly to create a 'night-rider'-esque light show
+Uses assembly and ARM Thumb to create a 'night-rider'-esque light show